-It provides a gym and community space for a 300 unit housing complex now under construction.
+It provides a gym and community space for a 300 unit housing complex.

 The multipurpose building is located at the focal axis of a pedestrian street.
-FA provided the original design concept of this street which is in keeping with the character of a Mews which are prevalent in San Francisco.
+Jon Frishman worked on the original design concept which included new street which was in keeping with the character of a Mews, which street type is prevalent in the San Francisco vernacular.

 The multipurpose building is located at the focal axis of a pedestrian street and a semi-public park.

 The three levels of the Multipurpose Building provides a linkage to connect the various functions of the site; pedestrian street, semi-public garden, walkway from the street.